JosieOnGit/Luniks/Stories/List of notable people.md

 ## TRAVEL RISK (2024)
 The info on the various characters that were listed here, are now available at the TRAVEL RISK [[Stories/TRAVEL RISK/Character List|Character List]].

+## Reaching Beyond
+The info on the various characters that were listed here, are now available at the Reaching Beyond [[Stories/Reaching Beyond/Character List|Character List]].

+## Reaching Lúniks
+The info on the various characters that were listed here, are now available at the Reaching Lúniks [[Stories/Reaching Lúniks/Character List|Character List]].

 ## Collapse of United Máneá
 ### Anita Arkh'ivlam
 Zakh'háfo spokesperson.
 Involved in the Máneán-Zakh'háfon conflict.